namelessCrusader/Gpt-2-compat-tf2/README.md

 Code and models from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).

-You can read about GPT-2 and its staged release in our [original blog post](https://blog.openai.com/better-language-models/), [6 month follow-up post](https://openai.com/blog/gpt-2-6-month-follow-up/), and [final post](https://www.openai.com/blog/gpt-2-1-5b-release/).
+You can read about GPT-2 and its staged release in [original blog post](https://blog.openai.com/better-language-models/), [6 month follow-up post](https://openai.com/blog/gpt-2-6-month-follow-up/), and [final post](https://www.openai.com/blog/gpt-2-1-5b-release/).

-We have also [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.
+They have also [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.

-<sup>*</sup> *Note that our original parameter counts were wrong due to an error (in our previous blog posts and paper).
-Thus you may have seen small referred to as 117M and medium referred to as 345M.*

 ## Usage

 This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.
+This repository adds compatibility for GPT-2 for tensorflow 2.0 and above.

 For basic information, see our [model card](./model_card.md).